salesforce/einstein-platform/documentation/cookbook/llm-open-connector-vertex.md

 This document outlines detailed steps for using LLM Open Connector with Vertex AI on Google Cloud.

-Instead of building custom, one-off integrations for each LLM vendor, the LLM Open Connector provides a standard API based on the OpenAI schema.
+Instead of building custom, one-off integrations for each LLM vendor, the LLM Open Connector provides a standard API-based approach on the OpenAI schema.
 LLM Open Connector provides a simple and quick path for teams to connect any model—be it enterprise-grade, open-source, or custom-trained—to Salesforce.

 In this example, we will deploy a fine-tuned Gemini model from Google on Vertex AI Model Garden, use Google Cloud Run Functions (Gen 2\) for serverless compute, providing a scalable and maintainable solution that connects Salesforce to Vertex AI's model endpoints.
 This approach is particularly suited for Agentforce chat completion use cases, enabling advanced conversational AI capabilities within Salesforce.